Mysticor/Mysticor.github.io/biography/index.md

 -   Song ShuiZhou, Zhang Changsuo, **Xue Jian**.
 Research on the Application of Blast-Unloading in Increasing the Lump Coal Rate of Fully-Mechanized Mining Face.
 Coal Technology.
 2018, 37(3): 52-54

 -   **Xue Jian**, Wang Cheng.
 Motional Characteristic of Underwater Explosion Bubble near Circular Hole of Solid Wall.
-The International Society of Multiphysics.
+The International Conference of Multiphysics.
 MC1755

 -   **Xue Jian**, Wang Cheng.
 Study on the Characteristics of Underwater Explosion Bubble near Perforated Solid Wall.
 The Chinese Congress of Theoretical and Applied Mechanics.
 CCTAM2017-A31-MS091-0412